Bob Barker, longtime "The Price Is Right" host, dies at 99

 Barker appeared on national television for over 50 years.
 Before his time at the country's longest-running game show on CBS, he hosted one of the nation's first televised game shows, "Truth or Consequences," for nearly 20 years, earning him recognition in the Guinness World Records book as television's "most durable performer."

 On "Truth or Consequences," Barker charmed audiences with his quips and plainspoken style.
 Every December 21, show creator Ralph Edwards and Barker would drink a toast at lunch to celebrate the day in 1956 when Edwards notified Barker – who had no previous television experience – that he was going to become the host.
-He stayed with the program for 18 years, calling it a "fun show," during a chat at the Google headquarters.
+He stayed with the program for 18 years, calling it a "fun show," during an author chat promoting his memoir at the Google office in Santa Monica, California.

 In 1972, Barker began hosting a revival of "The Price Is Right," which originally aired in the '50s and '60s, and he stayed in that position for 35 years.
 Audience members were enthusiastic about their affable host; some participants asked for kisses, which Barker once obliged by smooching a fan square on the lips while dipping her backward.
 Another fan told Barker she dreamed he was chasing her in a hayloft.